-First up they were unlucky with the draw – placed with two such physical opponents in South Africa and England and playing them back to back in the first two games took a lot out of the team and with a kinder Pool they could have went further.
+First up they were unlucky with the draw – placed with two such physical opponents in South Africa and England and playing them back to back in the first two games took a lot out of the team and with a kinder pool they could have gone further.

 They did have their chances to upset the odds against both England and South Africa, probably the 2nd and 3rd best teams in the competition.
 The Irish lads fancied their chances and they went for it in both games, much to their detriment in the closing fixtures, but at the end of they day they slipped off too many first up tackles and forced too many passes under pressure and these were the main differences between Ireland and their opponents in the higher ranks.

-Initial issues with the lineout also cost Ireland in those crucial fixtures, it was corrected as the tournament went on, and this definitely made things more difficult, but time and again Ireland’s issues stemmed from the speed of thought and reaction in open play with the Irish lads just that millisecond behind the top sides.
+Initial issues with the lineout also cost Ireland in those crucial fixtures though it was corrected as the tournament went on.
+On top of this, Ireland struggled with speed of thought and reaction in open play with the Irish lads just that millisecond behind the top sides.

 The invaluable benefit of this tournament makes it all the stranger to me that the IRFU are considering withdrawing Ireland from next years tournament in South Africa.
 I tried to follow up on this when I was over in Italy but found everyone very guarded on the subject.